ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Next, edit the new ``config.sh`` file to customize it for your machine.
 At a minimum, change the ``MACHINE`` and ``ACCOUNT`` variables; then choose a name for the experiment directory by setting ``EXPT_SUBDIR``.
 If you have pre-staged the initialization data for the experiment, set ``USE_USER_STAGED_EXTRN_FILES="TRUE"``, and set the paths to the data for ``EXTRN_MDL_SOURCE_BASEDIR_ICS`` and ``EXTRN_MDL_SOURCE_BASEDIR_LBCS``.

 Sample settings are indicated below for Level 1 platforms.
 Detailed guidance applicable to all systems can be found in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`, which discusses each variable and the options available.
-Additionally, information about the three predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.
+Additionally, information about the four predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.

 .. important::